 I mention this one because I was reading over a discussion about creeps once and when the average woman’s aversion to being accosted “on the street” was introduced, one rebuttal was that men have needs.
 How else are they supposed to satisfy them if they’re not allowed to approach us?
 A fair question, no?

 Men have needs.
 Women have needs.
 We’re just one, big, needy friggin’ species, aren’t we?
 The difference is that men can’t seem to put their needs away for, like, five fucking minutes.
-That’s a personal problem, even if prompted by “nature”, and it’s not our job to accommodate it.
+That’s a personal problem, even if prompted by “biology” and “nature”, and it’s not our job to accommodate it all hours of the day, every day, everywhere.

 So how do I get a girl if I can’t walk up to one?